MetroGuide.Network > CruiseShipGuide > Ship Profile Page

 Kid & Teen Stuff

-Tahitian Princess does not have dedicated children’s or teen center, although activities for youngsters are scheduled when several children are on board, typically during holiday periods.
+Ocean Princess does not have dedicated children’s or teen center, although activities for youngsters are scheduled when several children are on board, typically during holiday periods.

 Life Aboard